 I found it!
 One of my favorite Plushie designers, Sew Desu Ne?, made a Kirin sewing pattern about a year ago (April 2017).

 Aren’t those Fury Dragon wings adorable?
-I defiently think so!
+I definitely think so!
 Hehe.

 You want to see how the Night and Light Fury Dragons turned out?

-If you are interested in having a night and/or light fury for yourself, you can buy it below or visit my Etsy shop.
+If you are interested in having a night and/or light fury for yourself, you can take a look at my current stock in my Shop or visit my Etsy shop.
+If you want a custom item, you can request through my Contact page.

 I think I’m on a fox craze.
 I made this standing gray fox about a year ago (here) and I just recently made this sitting fox (here).
 I have a little bit of time at home before I travel again for work so I figured I should combine the two foxes by using the colors from my recent fox and use the standing fox pattern, like I used to make the gray fox, to create this fox below: